20 founding-family places · Get a year free and try two real challenges with hands-on setup

 3 · Prove it, win it

 A visible timer, a photo crop of the exact spot, a companion cheering along.
-Kid snaps proof, the friendly AI referee checks it, stickers rain down — beat every zone and the prize is theirs.
+Kid snaps proof, the friendly AI referee checks it, stickers rain down.
+Beat every zone and the reward is theirs.

 Mission screen with visible timers and photo crop